-Patients with cirrhosis caused by hepatitis may be treated with medication, such as interferon for viral hepatitis (hepatitis B or hepatitis C virus) or corticosteroids for autoimmune hepatitis.
+Patients with cirrhosis caused by hepatitis may be treated with medication, such as interferon for viral hepatitis or corticosteroids for autoimmune hepatitis.

 Researchers are studying potential alternatives to a liver transplant, such as an experimental drug that has treated cirrhosis in mice.

 Prevention methods for cirrhosis

 Some cases of cirrhosis cannot be prevented.
 However, many cases may be prevented by:

 Avoiding alcohol or drinking in moderation.
 Alcohol is the leading cause of cirrhosis in the United States.
 Those who avoid alcohol, particularly those with a family history of alcoholism, may prevent cirrhosis.

 Protecting against hepatitis B and hepatitis C. The best way to prevent contracting hepatitis B is to receive a vaccination for it.
 There is no vaccination for hepatitis C, but people can reduce the risk of contracting it by using a condom during sexual intercourse.
 About half of new cases of hepatitis C are caused by contaminated drug paraphernalia, so drug users should not share needles or other drug paraphernalia.